 - Self-destructive or risky behavior

-While taking Zoloft, evaluate your alcohol intake habits.
+Evaluate your alcohol intake habits if you are taking Zoloft.
 The following symptoms are cause for concern:

 - Inability to control your drinking